olivia-zhou/cs411_A5_g6/docs/user stories.md

 # 4. "as a logged-in user, I want to be able to log out of spotify to protect my information"

+Description: The user should be able to log out any time if they want.
+The access should be simple, easy to find and works in any situations(include no signal, no internet and etc.).
+If user has log in an unauthorised device, it should erase everything when user log out(include view history, travel path, playlist and etc).
+When user log in an new device, it should ask user that if they want to authorise current device.
+If spotify is doing nothing or in background mode for thirty mins, it will automatically log out.

 # 5. "as a user, I want to be able to view the current weather to know what the weather will be like when traveling"